Keeping a current backup of your WordPress site is vital. But do you really need to include everything in your backup?

 You will definitely want to exclude any such directories from your BackupBuddy backup.

-So how do I know what to exclude from my backup?
+How do I know what to exclude from my backup?

-The best way to know what to exclude from your backup is to know what files and folders actually make up a WordPress installation.
+The best way to know what to exclude from your WordPress backup is to know what files and folders actually make up a WordPress installation.

 Just because a folder or file appears in your public_html folder does not mean it is a necessary part of your WordPress site.